 Day 3: Return to city life with a trip to Zadar.
-Be sure to visit places like the Roman Forum, the Cathedral of St. Anastasia and the Church of St. Donatus.
+Be sure to visit the many Zadar beaches plus places like the Roman Forum, the Cathedral of St. Anastasia and the Church of St. Donatus.
 If you’re a history buff, also be sure to check out the Archaeological Museum.

 Day 4: Take a day trip from Zadar to the old town of Nin to cover yourself with medicinal mud and take a dip in the lagoon.
 You’re sure to finish the day feeling refreshed and ready for the second half of your trip!

 Day 5: Continue your drive through the beautiful countryside with a stop at Krka National Park, filled with more rushing waterfalls and hiking.
 This is a must-do while in Croatia, and you’re sure to enjoy the scenic views.